apache/beam/learning/tour-of-beam/cloudbuild/README.md

 pg_region                           = "us-west1"                 # Playground region
 pg_gke_zone                         = "us-west1-a"               # Playground GKE zone
 pg_gke_name                         = "cluster_name"             # Playground GKE cluster name
 pg_datastore_namespace              = "env"                      # Playground Datastore namespace name
 tourofbeam_deployment_state_bucket  = "tourofbeam-deployment-state-env"     # Bucket for Terraform state for deployment webhook_trigger_secret_id           = "secret-cloudbuild-triggers-webhook"  # Secret ID for webhook trigger
 gh_pat_secret_id                    = "github_pat_playground_deployment"    # Secret ID for GitHub PAT
 tourofbeam_deploy_trigger_name      = "TourOfBeam-Deploy-Update-env"        # Trigger name for deployment trigger
 tourofbeam_ci_trigger_name          = "TourOfBeam-CI-env"                   # Trigger name for CI trigger
 tourofbeam_cd_trigger_name          = "TourOfBeam-CD-env"                   # Trigger name for CD trigger
-tourofbeam_cb_private_bucket = "tourofbeam-cb-private-logs-env"             # Bucket for Cloud Build private logs tourofbeam_cb_public_bucket = "tourofbeam-cb-public-logs-env"               # Bucket for Cloud Build public logs web_app_id = "Tour-Of-Beam"                                                 # Web app ID
+tourofbeam_cb_private_bucket        = "tourofbeam-cb-private-logs-env"      # Bucket for Cloud Build private logs tourofbeam_cb_public_bucket         = "tourofbeam-cb-public-logs-env"       # Bucket for Cloud Build public logs web_app_id = "Tour-Of-Beam"         = "tour-of-beam"                        # Web app ID

 If you plan to have only one environment, you can use simple resource names like `tourofbeam-deployment-state` or `tourofbeam-cb-private-logs` instead of `tourofbeam-deployment-state-env` or `tourofbeam-cb-private-logs-env`.
 But if you plan to have multiple environments, it's advised to add environment name to the resource name to avoid collisions with other environments.

 ## 1. Set up the Google Cloud Build for your GCP project

 The `beam/learning/tour-of-beam/cloudbuild/01.setup` provisions dependencies required to set up Cloud Build for Tour of Beam:
 - Required API services
-- Cloud Build service account
+- Cloud Build triggers service accounts
 - IAM roles for Cloud Build service account

 #### To execute the module: